dlcs/dlcs-net/DLCS.Mock/Generated-Docs/OriginStrategy.md

 ### protocol

-The protocol to use, if it can't be deduced from the regex
+The protocol to use.
+This may not be obvious from the regex.
+We have overloaded this slightly to convey information such as 'https+basic' to signify basic authentication over https.
+A list of supported protocols is provided HERE.

 |domain|range|readonly|writeonly|